 I once lost a particular vital item at work.
-It was a very expensive digital audio recorder, treasured by many colleagues, valued by the boss.
+It was a very expensive digital audio recorder, treasured by many colleagues and valued by the boss.
 Where I left it, I could not recall.
-I ended up spending a whole month regretting and blaming myself for being so negligent.
-Then another month passed by while I made plans to tell the boss, hoping he would not find out before I informed him of the missing item.
+I spent a whole month regretting and blaming myself for being so negligent.
+Then another month passed while I planned to tell the boss, hoping he would not find out before I informed him of the missing item.

 Reporting a missing item is crucial.
 What usually is uncertain to most people is when to report it.
 One would rather avoid reporting too early less it turns out that the item was not missing after all, but misplaced.
 At the risk of being accused of raising false alarm regarding a missing vital item that might end up found under your desk, there is the tendency to keep mute about your search ordeal till it is too late to voice it out.

 Whatever the situation surrounding a missing vital item in the workplace is, it is important to report it promptly.
-One of the ways to get your boss aware of the situation is via email.
+One way to inform your boss of the situation is via email.
 This way, it is well documented that the missing item has been duly reported to the management.

 Here are some tips to follow when reporting a missing or misplaced item;

 - Introduce yourself appropriately so that from the onset, your boss would know who is on the other end of the line.
 Whatever previous standing you had with the boss, will reflect in the mindset with which your email would be read.